Vxtzq/annot-tool-GUI/README.md

 # How to install

-This repository works with "darknet" YOLO, here is the link :
+This repository works with "darknet" YOLOv4, here is the link :

 https://github.com/AlexeyAB/darknet